LabMaestro

 Step 2 - Populate Variable Values

-As a second step, you should populate the condition list with the expected values your variables should take during the experiment.
+As a second step, populate the condition list with the expected values your variables will take during the experiment.

 image-20260205-155933.png